 Online Dating Tips: How to Stay Safe Using Dating Apps

-Dating apps are a great way to connect with people, but meeting a complete stranger comes with the very real side effect of Stranger Danger.
+Dating websites and apps are a great way to connect with people, but meeting a complete stranger comes with the very real side effect of Stranger Danger.
 Plus, with personal information more accessible than ever, you never know who might use it for the wrong reasons.
-Next time you’re swiping or meeting a match for the first time, follow these five steps to ensure your safety.
+Next time you’re swiping or meeting a match for the first time, follow these seven steps to ensure your safety.

 Check Your Own Profiles